ursais/l10n-portugal/l10n_pt_vat/readme/DESCRIPTION.md

 - The use of pre-defined legally accepted reasons for issuing credit notes, as required for fields 40/41 of the VAT statement (Portaria nº 255/2013).

+NOTE: scheduled to replaced by the future core module `l10n_pt_certification`.